-Generally, NYC is a safe place to travel (believe us—it's nothing like Taxi Driver).
+Generally, NYC is a safe place to travel (believe us—we love this city).
 With some local input, we created this guide to staying safe in New York City.
 It covers everything from the COVID pandemic to tips for solo travelers.

 Looking for more insider info on safety in NYC?
 Work with a local for on-the-ground access as you plan your trip.
 Learn more.

-Early on, New York City was particularly hard hit by the coronavirus pandemic.
+Early on, New York City was hit particularly hard by COVID.
 But the situation has changed dramatically since the spring of 2020 -- the city is open for travel and more energetic than ever.
 Whether you’re ready to make your first trip to NYC or you’ve been many times, the city is ready to welcome you in 2023.

 Here’s what to know before you go:

 Is NYC safe?
 Absolutely!
-In fact, New York City recently rated amongst the top 25 safest cities in the world.
+In fact, New York City was recently rated one of the top 15 safest cities in the world.

-NYC came out ahead of Paris, Rome, Washington D.C., and Dallas.
-So if you’re comfortable picking out baguettes in Paris, you’ll be fine purchasing hot dogs in Manhattan.
+NYC came out ahead of Paris, Rome, Washington D.C., and Chicago.
+So if you’re comfortable munching on macarons in Paris, you’ll be fine purchasing pizza in Manhattan.

 Stay alert and don't sling your bag over your shoulder on the subway — that'll make you an easy target for pickpockets.